TUCGG/TUCGG/README.md

 Hi!
 I'm Lee Sang Hyun

-I worked as a publisher for five years.
+I worked as a designer and publisher for five years.
 And now i am a junior developer who turned to a front-end developer.
 <br/>
 <br/>